 We own interests in developed and undeveloped oil and gas acreage.
 These ownership interests generally take the form of working interests in oil and gas leases that have varying terms.
 Developed acreage includes leased acreage that is allocated or assignable to producing wells or wells capable of production even though shallower or deeper horizons may not have been fully explored.
-Undeveloped acreage includes leased acreage acreage includes leased acreage completed to a point that would permit the production of commercial quantities of natural gas or oil, regardless of whether or not the acreage contains proved reserves.
+Undeveloped acreage includes leased acres on which wells have not been drilled or completed to a point that would permit the production of commercial quantities of natural gas or oil, regardless of whether or not the acreage contains proved reserves.